-Jean-Michel Cousteau – the son of the man who invented scuba – says it's “the soft coral capital of the world".
-But there are hard corals too, and caves, grottoes, sharks, rays, and fish of such brilliant colours you'll get tired of saying “ogggh!“ – that's “wow“ with a regulator in your mouth.
+Jean-Michel Cousteau – the son of the man who invented scuba – says Fiji is "the soft coral capital of the world".
+But, there are hard corals too, and caves, grottoes, sharks, rays, and fish of such brilliant colors you'll get tired of saying “ogggh!“ – that's “wow“ with a regulator in your mouth.

-But if you're not qualified, don't have the time or don't want using your brain cells to interrupt your holiday, try snorkeling.
+But if you're not qualified, don't have the time or don't want using your brain cells to interrupt your holiday, try snorkeling in Fiji.

-Many resorts have the gear on hand for guests at no cost or for a low fee.
+Many resorts have the gear on hand for guests – either at no extra cost or for a low fee.
 There are snorkeling tours with guides who can help you find the best fish, or you can throw on a mask and slip into the water where it is clean and safe to do so.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.